HjalmarSnoep/LTTC-long-term-time-capsule/README.md

 In case things are better, we will still be interesting as a data point.
 Honest, long term, non-politically or religiously driven timecapsules seem our duty, no matter what.

-## how to preserve
+## copies
 Copy or make your own..
-It is important to me there´ll be many, you might think other things are important, some things you might not have considered, use my pages as a template, please.
+I think the important thing is there´ll be many, you might think other things are important, some things you might not have considered, use my pages as a template, please.
 We are many different viewpoint and it is important to preserve many different viewpoints.

 ## how to preserve
 I think the best (most cost effective) way is to write, inscribe by hand on thick (0.5mm) aluminium sheets.